Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Surf Shops & Boutiques

-Centro Puntas features several surf shops, while Rincón Pueblo offers boutique specializing in handmade goods and home decor.
+Centro Puntas features several surf shops, while Rincón Pueblo has multiple boutiques specializing in handmade goods and home decor.
 A few we love visiting are:

 Rincón Surf Market.
 Located under Kahuna Burger Bar.
 Come here for clothes, beverages, jewelry, surf boards and sun block.
 The owner owns the restaurant above, hotel and surf school.